The Oval Cut Diamond Guide

 An Oval Cut Diamond with a prominent bowtie will distract from the beauty of the stone.
 You’ll want to be certain not to choose an Oval Diamond with a dominant bowtie.
 We strongly suggest having a diamond expert review your stone before purchase.

 In the example below, notice the difference between a visible bowtie and a non-bowtie diamond.

-A diamond’s length to width ratio reveals how proportionate it is along with its intended shape (i.e. square or rectangular).
+A diamond’s length to width ratio reveals how proportionate it is according to its intended shape (i.e. square or rectangular).
 To calculate the length to width ratio, divide the length of the diamond by its width.
 For instance, a diamond with a length of 5.5mm and a width of 3.5mm has a length to width ratio of 1.57.

 While primarily dependent on personal style and preference, the oval cut diamond is usually most appealing with a ratio between 1.30-1.50.
 Review various oval diamonds to determine which ratio is most appealing to you.
 You can also view them in engagement rings to have an idea how they look when set.

 The GIA grades clarity from best to worst:

 This is why we recommend an SI1 or an SI2 for excellent Clarity with the best value, like this beautiful H SI1 1 carat diamond.
-While you can go higher in Clarity, you won’t be able to notice a difference to the naked eye, so your budget is better spent in another area like Cut or Carat weight.
+You can go higher in clarity, but the difference won’t be visible to the naked eye, so your budget is better spent in another area like Cut or Carat weight.

 In addition to evaluating the bowtie and receiving the clarity grade, you should also carefully review an oval diamond yourself or ask for the help of an expert.
 Inspect photos and only trust a vendor’s eye cleanliness check if they also are checking it themselves (as does James Allen).
 To learn more about the differences in oval cut diamond clarity, contact us.